 - Certificates and Badges to Recognize Online Learning by Larry Lippke.

-Online courses are typically build when there needs to be consistency in the delivery of instruction, when the course is taught multiple times, and when detailed records should be maintained.
+Online courses are typically built when there needs to be consistency in the delivery of instruction, when the course is taught multiple times, and when detailed records should be maintained.

 Courses can be created in multiple languages.
-Texas A&M Agrilife Extension has create courses in English, Spanish, and Vietnamese.
+Texas A&M Agrilife Extension has created courses in English, Spanish, and Vietnamese.

 Online courses can incorporate text, audio, video, and animation.
 Online courses can also incorporate a myriad of interactive engagement techniques.